masaic-ai-platform/open-responses/docs/Store.md

 The Open Responses API provides a configurable storage mechanism for OpenAI API responses and their associated input items.
 This document explains the available storage options and how to configure them.

+## Value Addition Compared to OpenAI Managed Service

+Unlike OpenAI's managed service, our Response Store implementation offers:

+1. **Complete Data Control**: Store all your conversation data on your own infrastructure, ensuring data sovereignty and compliance with your organization's data policies.
+2. **Flexible Storage Options**: Choose between in-memory storage for development or MongoDB for persistent storage in production environments.
+3. **Customizable Retention**: Define your own data retention policies without being constrained by OpenAI's limits.
+4. **Integration Flexibility**: Easily integrate with your existing systems and data pipelines for analytics, auditing, or other business processes.
+5. **Cost Management**: Potentially reduce costs by optimizing storage and retrieval according to your specific usage patterns.

+## Controlling Response Storage with the `store` Attribute

+The API specification includes a `store` boolean attribute that explicitly controls whether response history is stored:

+- When `store=true` (explicitly set in the request), the response and its associated inputs are persisted in the configured store.
+- When `store=false` or omitted, no data is stored, regardless of the configured store implementation.

+**Important**: Response history is only stored when the `store` property is explicitly set to `true` in the API request.
+This gives you fine-grained control over which interactions should be preserved.

 ## Available Storage Implementations

 The API supports two storage implementations: